opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/Codestyle.md

 - On fields:
     - Fields should be marked as `@Nullable` if they are nullable.

-Use of `@NonNull` annotation is not allowed.
+Use of `@Nonnull` annotation is not allowed.
 It should be assumed methods/parameters/fields are non-null if they are not marked as `@Nullable`.
 However, there are places where the `@Nullable` annotation is missing even if it should have been used.
 Those can be updated to use the `@Nullable` annotation.